bendeiktbachmetjev/LangGraph/LangGraph/Instructions.md

 What do you think is the reason you don't currently have a goal?
 ## Outputs
 - reply: string
-- state.no_goal_reason: string (extracted by LLM from natural response)
+- state.lost_skills: string (extracted by LLM from natural response)
 - next: ask_personal_values

 # Node: ask_personal_values